zio/zio/docs/howto/migrate/migration-guide.md

 In ZIO 2.0, without changing any API, the _retrying_, _repetition_, and _scheduling_ logic moved into the `Clock` service.

 Working with these three time-related APIs, always made us require `Clock` as our environment.
 So by moving these primitives into the `Clock` service, now we can directly call them via the `Clock` service.
-This change solves a common anti-pattern in ZIO 1.0, whereby a middleware that uses `Clock` via this retrying, repetition, or scheduling logic must provide the `Clock` layer on every method invocation:
+This change solves a common anti-pattern in ZIO 1.0, whereby a middleware that uses `Clock` via this retrying, repetition, or scheduling logic must provide the `Clock` service builder on every method invocation:

 ```scala mdoc:silent:nest
 trait Journal {